Vegan dinners can be affordable, filling, and surprisingly easy to make at home.

 7. Vegetable Fried Rice

-Fried rice is a great way to use leftover rice and vegetables.
-It cooks quickly in one pan and turns simple ingredients into a satisfying meal.
+It cooks quickly in one pan and turns simple ingredients into a satisfying dinner.

 Ingredients